ghuertaramos/PlantPhylomoji/PlantPhylomojiLog.md

+26/8/2020
+Added a ultrametric tree dataset based on Qian & Jin 2016

+25/8/2020-2
+I decided to add a DOI through Zenodo, this also means todays is the first official release as a requirement for publication.

 25/8/2020
 After a long while I am picking up this project, during last year I've only added minor fixes.
 However,  this semester I will be teaching an undergraduate systematics course, so I'll probably be able to progress on generating figures and lectures using this dataset.
 Another priority is to make the dataset citable.
 Through the recent publication of [Escudero & Wendel, 2020](https://nph.onlinelibrary.wiley.com/doi/abs/10.1111/nph.16802), I realize this project could have a wider impact and citations would be desirable.